Can Erdem

 Can Erdem (born 8 June 1987 in Istanbul) is a Turkish footballer who currently plays as a striker for Kırşehir Belediyespor.

 Career

 Erdem had begun his career at a local club, Alanya Belediyespor, based in Antalya.
 He was trained there until 2005 before joining Beşiktaş.
 After a short spell, he was promoted to senior squad by French manager Jean Tigana in 2006.
 Erdem then joined Kocaelispor on loan in the 2007–08 season.
 At the end of the season, Kocaelispor was promoted to the Süper Lig.

-In the 2008–09 season, he returned Beşiktaş and began to train at senior squad again, under manager Ertuğrul Sağlam.
+In the 2008–09 season, he returned to Beşiktaş and began to train with the senior squad again, under manager Ertuğrul Sağlam.
 However, he was loaned out to İzmir club Altay.